ArduPilot/ardupilot_wiki/common/source/docs/common-heewingf405.rst

    -  I2C port for external compass, airspeed, etc.
    -  USB-C port on remote dongle

 .. note:: the original version has no logging capability.
-The V2 version has a microSD card for logging, etc.
+The V2 version has an internal flash (i.e no SD Card) for logging, etc.

 -  **Size and Dimensions**